larryhastings/big/README.md

     ['apple', 'X', 'banana', 'Y', 'cookie']
 ```

-Note that `ALTERNATING` always emits an odd number of strings; the first and last
+Note that `ALTERNATING` always emits an odd number of strings, and the first and
-strings are always non-separator strings.
-Like `str.split`, if the string you're
+last strings yielded are always non-separator strings.
+Like `str.split`,
-splitting starts or ends with a separator string, `multisplit` will emit an empty
+if the string you're splitting starts or ends with a separator string,
-string there:
+`multisplit` will emit an empty string at the beginning or end, to preserve
+the "always begin and end with non-separator string" invariant:

 ```Python
     >>> list(big.multisplit('1a1z1', ('1',), keep=big.ALTERNATING))
     ['', '1', 'a', '1', 'z', '1', '']
 ```

 Finally, when `keep` is `AS_PAIRS`, `multisplit` keeps the separators as separate
 strings.
-But instead of yielding strings, it yields 2-tuples of strings.
-Every
+But it doesn't yield bare strings; instead, it yields 2-tuples of strings.
-2-tuple contains a non-separator string followed by a separator string.
+Every 2-tuple contains a non-separator string followed by a separator string.

 If the original string starts with a separator, the first 2-tuple will contain
 an empty non-separator string and the separator: